kawashinji/atlassian-whoslooking-connect/README.md

 	+ By default, Who's Looking will use credentials `whoslooking/whoslooking` to access database 'whoslooking' on localhost.
 If nececssary, you can configure this in `conf/application.conf`.
 + Start Redis by running `redis-server`.
 	+ By default, Who's Looking will access Redis on localhost:6379 (which are Redis's defaults).
 If nececssary, you can configure this in `conf/application.conf`.
-+ Start a JIRA instance by running `atlas-run-standalone --product jira --version 6.0.1`.
-By default, JIRA will start at `http://localhost:2990/jira`.
++ Start a JIRA instance by running `atlas-run-standalone --product jira --version 6.4-OD-14-082 --bundled-plugins com.atlassian.bundles:json-schema-validator-atlassian-bundle:1.0.4,com.atlassian.webhooks:atlassian-webhooks-plugin:2.0.0,com.atlassian.jwt:jwt-plugin:1.2.2,com.atlassian.upm:atlassian-universal-plugin-manager-plugin:2.18.2-D20141112T015724,com.atlassian.plugins:atlassian-connect-plugin:1.1.22 --jvmargs -Datlassian.upm.on.demand=true`.
+	+ [See the Connect documentation](https://developer.atlassian.com/static/connect/docs/developing/developing-locally.html) for the latest version of the above command.
+	+ By default, JIRA will start at `http://localhost:2990/jira`.
 See the [Atlassian SDK documentation](https://developer.atlassian.com/display/DOCS/atlas-run-standalone) for more options.
 	+ All interactions with JIRA must use the same URL (some aspects of OAuth will fail if we mix uses of `localhost` with `my-machine-name`).
 If necessary, log in to the JIRA instance as admin/admin, and change the baseURL to `http://localhost:2990/jira`.
 + Start the Who's Looking app in dev mode by running `play run` in the app directory.
 It should come up on `http://localhost:9000`.
 Hit that URL in the browser to trigger initialisation logic.
 	+ The Connect app should automatically install into the local JIRA instance, but if it doesn't, do so manually by running: ` curl -v -u admin -X POST -d url=http://localhost:9000 http://localhost:2990/jira/rest/atlassian-connect/1.0/installer`